cnjack/gitea-mcp/README.md

 ### 📥 Download the official binary release

-You can download the official release from [here](https://gitea.com/gitea/gitea-mcp/releases).
+You can download the official release from [official Gitea MCP binary releases](https://gitea.com/gitea/gitea-mcp/releases).

 ### 🔧 Build from Source